epr0/03JavaFundamentalsCoding/README.md

 6. Create three variables, one for each type: float, byte and char.
 Enter values corresponding to those types using Scanner.
 What values are you able to enter for each type?

+### Better understanding of methods
+1. Write a method that receives 2 string parameters and checks if the second string is contained by the first one.
+The method will return a boolean.
+Example: returns true for “The Witcher” and “Witcher”.
+2. Write a method that receives 2 parameters, a string and an int, and checks if the int variable is contained by the string.
+The method will return a boolean.
+Example: returns true for string “2 apples”  and int 2.
+3. Write a method that receives 2 integer parameters and check id the first int contains the second int.
+The method will return a boolean.
+Example: returns true for 123 and 1.
+4. Can the above methods(1,2,3) have the same name?

 ### Flow control, loops and arrays
 1. Write an application that will show if entered value is greater, equal or lower than 30.